Choreographers

 Reka Gyulai received her professional training at the Hungarian Dance Academy in Budapest, Hungary.
 She was a finalist at the International Ballet Competition in Vienna in 2004.
 In 2006, she received the prestigious Elvira Vecsei Prize and a Scholarship of the Republic from the Hungarian Ministry of Education.

-Reka is currently a freelancer and choreographer based in San Diego, CA. Her new work Off Beat makes its world premiere in Pointeworks’ inaugural June 20th performance at the Conrad Theater.
+Reka is currently a freelancer and choreographer based in San Diego, CA. Her work Off Beat premiered at Pointeworks' inaugural performance in June 2024 at the Conrad Theater in La Jolla, and is set to make its NYC debut in March 2025.
+She is also preparing for her second new commission with Pointeworks for their Season 2.

 Caili Quan